crucifix illustration

 And they love to sit at the head table at banquets and in the seats of honour in the synagogues.Matthew 23:6 (NIV)

-I heard about a pastor of a large church who requires everyone on his staff to stand whenever he and his wife come into a room, and the staff aren’t allowed to sit before he does.
+I heard about a large church pastor who requires everyone on his staff to stand whenever he and his wife come into a room, and the staff aren’t allowed to sit before he does.
 Tell me, where is the spirit of Christ in that?

 “The day Jesus died on the cross was the day that the power of love overcame the love of power”.N.T.
 Wright